c3lang/c3c/README.md

 ### Current status

-As of now, very little code towards the compiler will be added here.

-There is a "work-in-progress" C2 compiler in C called Titanos, which an eventual compiler might be based on.

-A design draft can be found here: https://c3lang.github.io/c3docs/

-Discuss the language on the r/ProgrammingLanguages Discord server: https://discord.gg/cfu4wdk
+Most work is still being done in the design draft here: https://c3lang.github.io/c3docs/.
+If you have suggestions, send a mail to [christoffer@aegik.com](mailto:christoffer@aegik.com), [file an issue](https://github.com/c3lang/c3c/issues) or discuss C3 on the r/ProgrammingLanguages Discord server: https://discord.gg/cfu4wdk

+There are some small work being done, in particular lifting some code from an earlier "work-in-progress" C2 compiler called [Titanos](https://github.com/lerno/titanos).